DreamOfTheRedChamber/system-design-interviews/scenario_bigData/statefulStream.md

 ![](../.gitbook/assets/samza_kafka_compaction.png)

+## Key-Value storage engine
+* Out of the box, Samza ships with a key-value store implementation that is built on RocksDB using a JNI API.
+* RocksDB has several nice properties.
+  * Its memory allocation is outside of the Java heap, which makes it more memory-efficient and less prone to garbage collection pauses than a Java-based storage engine.
+  * It is very fast for small datasets that fit in memory; datasets larger than memory are slower but still possible.
+It is log-structured, allowing very fast writes.
+It also includes support for block compression, which helps to reduce I/O and memory usage.
+* Samza includes an additional in-memory caching layer in front of RocksDB, which avoids the cost of deserialization for frequently-accessed objects and batches writes.
+If the same key is updated multiple times in quick succession, the batching coalesces those updates into a single write.
+The writes are flushed to the changelog when a task commits.

 # Use cases
 ## Window aggregation
 * Example: Counting the number of page views for each user per hour
 * The simplest implementation keeps this state in-memory (a hashmap in the task instances)
 * Cons:
   * What happens when a container fails and your in-memory state is lost.
 You might be able to restore it by processing all the messages in the current window again, but that might take a long time if the window covers a long period of time.
+* Implementation: You need two processing stages.
+  * The first one re-partitions the input data by user ID, so that all the events for a particular user are routed to the same stream task.
+If the input stream is already partitioned by user ID, you can skip this.
+  * The second stage does the counting, using a key-value store that maps a user ID to the running count.
+For each new event, the job reads the current count for the appropriate user from the store, increments it, and writes it back.
+When the window is complete (e.g. at the end of an hour), the job iterates over the contents of the store and emits the aggregates to an output stream.

 ## Table-table join (Data standardization)
 * Job terms get standardized to basic categories.